+The Cornered Mouse Dreams of Cheese has a sad ending.
 In the final act, Kyouichi gets engaged to Tamaki, a sweet and enthusiastic girl who dotes on him.
 Although she is the perfect wife for Kyouichi, he remains perpetually unhappy after breaking up with Imagase.
-Tamaki is observant and notices that her fiancée still hasn’t thrown away the yellow ceramic ashtray from his ex.
+Tamaki is observant and notices that her fiancée still hasn't thrown away the yellow ceramic ashtray from his ex.
 Kyouichi simply stores it in a kitchen cupboard, symbolic of how he has been compartmentalizing his feelings since the break-up.

-Behind his fiancée’s back, Kyouichi approaches Imagase, who had been waiting obsessively outside his home every night.
+Behind his fiancée's back, Kyouichi approaches Imagase, who had been waiting obsessively outside his home every night.
 The two of them spend a passionate evening together having sex.
 Afterwards, Imagase makes a snarky comment about the ugly blue curtains that Tamaki installed in the apartment.
 He asks Kyouichi to break up with her.
-Surprisingly, Kyouichi agrees to end things with her tomorrow, but Imagase doesn’t believe he has the guts to do it.
+Surprisingly, Kyouichi agrees to end his relationship with Tamaki tomorrow, but Imagase doesn't believe he has the guts to do it.
 Kyouichi seems serious, insisting that he wants to settle down with Imagase instead.

 As promised, Kyouichi ceases his relationship with Tamaki, explaining that he still has feelings for his ex.
 Tamaki tearfully begs him to reconsider, but he has made up his mind and apologizes to her.
 Kyouichi knows there's a possibility that Imagase may have left him for good this time.
 Nonetheless, he'll remain single and keep waiting for his ex to come back, whenever that day may come.